 Exhibit A

 The following MGEX Bylaws are to be amended.
-Additions are while deletions are marked through.
+Additions are underlined while deletions are.

 201.01.
 CANDIDATES: NUMBER TO BE NOMINATED.

 The Nominations Committee shall nominate any number of candidates, each of which must confirm their acceptance of such nomination.
-Except by petition, no individual can be placed on the ballot for the Annual Election without being nominated by the Nominations Committee.
+No individual can be placed on the ballot for the Annual Election without being nominated by the Nominations Committee.

-201.05.
-NOMINATING PETITIONS: REQUIREMENTS FOR.

-Nominating Petitions for candidates shall indicate the name of the candidate, including the term of office.

-201.06.
-NOMINATING PETITIONS: FILING OF.

-Nominating Petitions, with the required signatures, must be filed with the Secretary not later than twelve o'clock (12:00) Noon on the second Thursday before the Annual Election.
-The Secretary shall record on each Nominating Petition the date and time at which it was filed and cause each name to be examined to verify the signer's eligibility to sign.
-Not fewer than twenty (20) Record Holders must sign a petition to have a candidate placed on the ballot.

 202.00.
 BALLOT; PROXY: FORM OF.

-Upon expiration of the time for filing Nominating Petitions, the Secretary shall prepare a form of ballot and proxy to use at the Annual Election.
+UOn the second Thursday before the Annual Election, the Secretary shall prepare a form of ballot and proxy to use at the Annual Election.
 The ballot and proxy shall list all candidates in one (1) section.
 The section shall be marked to indicate the number of candidates to be elected, the term of office and, if the candidate is running for reelection, the word incumbent shall be used.
 The candidates shall be listed in alphabetical order.
 The candidates receiving the most votes shall be declared elected.
 Voting for more than the indicated number of candidates shall cause the ballot or proxy to be null and void.